Skip to content

 This is a common scenario.
 E.g., you may receive one free adult entry for every 10 kids.
 As the organiser, you decide how any free tickets are distributed.

-Generally, the organiser will use the first free ticket to compensate for time and incidental costs incurred in organizing the event.
+Generally, the organiser will use the first free ticket to compensate for time and incidental costs incurred in organising the event.
 Some organisers, distribute free tickets at their discretion to other adults.
-Some divide the benefit and reduce the cost the per adult
+Some divide the benefit and reduce the cost the per adult across the group.
+There’s no right or wrong ways

 4. payment